youhong316/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 Unlike other RDS resources that support replication, with Amazon Aurora you do not designate a primary and subsequent replicas.
 Instead, you simply add RDS Instances and Aurora manages the replication.
+You can use the [count][5] meta-parameter to make multiple instances and join them all to the same RDS Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.

 For more information on Amazon Aurora, see [Aurora on Amazon RDS][2] in the Amazon RDS User Guide.